lolmop103/Deep-Learning-Project-IHA/README.md

 ![computer vision](./img/documentation/computer_vision_problem.png)

-If you installed every add-on then your installed add-on window will look like this.
+If you installed every add-on, then your installed add-on window will look like this.

 ![add-on window](./img/documentation/add_on_manager.png)